 However, lymph tissue may also change due to breast infections or other completely unrelated illnesses.

-A person should talk to a doctor about these changes so that they can identify a potential cause.
+A person should speak with a doctor about these changes so that they can identify a potential cause.

-The appearance of the nipples can often alter during ovulation or other parts of the menstrual cycle, but people should see a doctor about any new nipple changes.
+The appearance of the nipples can often alter during ovulation or other parts of the menstrual cycle, but people should contact a doctor about any new nipple changes.

-If a person has not experienced recent trauma to the breast to explain these changes, they should see their doctor.
+If a person has not experienced recent trauma to the breast to explain these changes, they should contact a doctor.
 It is also vital to seek medical advice if breast discoloration does not disappear, even if trauma was the cause.

 Although it is possible for people to have breasts that are slightly different in size at all times, this swelling would cause a change from their usual breast size.